saldanaj97/Real-Estate-App/README.md

+# Real estate web applcation UI

+Website can be accessed at https://uirealestateapp.azurewebsites.net/landingpage

 1. Description:

 1.1.
 This web application is designed and built to search for, buy, rent, and sell a property worldwide.